PCTR team

 CHAIRMAN OF THE PCTR BOARD

-arm. gen. Jiří Šedivý (ret.)
+Jiří Šedivý (ret.)

 MEMBER OF THE PCTR BOARD

+Jiří Šedivý is a former Chief of the General Staff of the Czech Armed Forces, head of the Department of Security Studies at the CEVRO Institute, a guarantor of the MPA program – Security and Crisis Management, member of the Czech Euro-Atlantic Council.
+His specialization is security, crisis management, reform of the Czech Armed Forces, critical state infrastructure protection, energy security and other related areas.
 He graduated from the Land Forces College and postgraduate studies at the Military Academy Brno.
-He performed in the army many command functions in tank units (1975–1992).
-He studied at the US Army War College in Pennsylvania (1993–1994), the study included a specialized program to combat terrorism.
+As an army officer, he held many command functions in tank units (1975–1992).
+He studied at the US Army War College in Pennsylvania (1993–1994), including a specialized program to combat terrorism.
 He was Commander of the First ACR Contingent in the IFOR Mission in Bosnia and Herzegovina (2006).
-He held command and staff positions in the ACR leadership (1996–2002), he ended his military career as Chief of the General staff of the Czech Armed Forces (1998–2002).
+He held command and staff positions in the ACR leadership (1996–2002) and ended his military career as Chief of the General Staff of the Czech Armed Forces (1998–2002).
 He founded the consulting company Generals, s.r.o., which deals with security and project management consulting.

 Tomáš Pojar